 As the Exchanger cannot have actual or constructive rights to the exchange proceeds, paying any funds to the Exchanger can create a taxable event.
 Whenever there are excess funds for the purchase of replacement property, contact the QI for instructions immediately.
 When in doubt, always forward excess funds to the QI.

-There is a requirement that title to both the relinquished and replacement properties be vested in the same name.
+There is a requirement that title to both the relinquished and replacement properties be vested in the same owner.
 If the Exchanger asks you to vest title in a manner inconsistent with the QI’s instructions, contact the QI immediately.

 There is a requirement that the replacement property be of equal or greater value than the relinquished property.
 If adding a spouse to the deed, the value of the Exchanger’s percentage of ownership must be equal or greater than the net selling price of the relinquished property.
 Generally to make it feasible to add a spouse without creating a taxable event, the Exchanger’s replacement property must be at least twice as valuable as the relinquished property.
 Be sure to let the QI know immediately if you are asked to add another party to the deed.

 An exception to the same taxpayer requirement is a disregarded entity in which the underlying owner/sole member is the same one that sold the relinquished property.

 "We used 1031 CORP. three times in the past year.
 Each transaction went smoothly.
 Thank you so much for the great service."